 About Somatic Coaching

 Coaching is a partnership, co-created by the coach (me) and the client (you).
 It's rooted in the belief that each of us is already resourceful, creative and whole.
-It's a process of bringing loving presence by listening, sensing and feeling without judgement (within and between each other and ourselves).
-Reflecting, asking curious questions, and holding space to unearth and connect to the possibilities that already lie within you, so that you can notice insight and embody transformation.
+It's a process of bringing loving presence by listening, sensing and feeling without judgement ~ within and between each other and ourselves.
+Reflecting, asking curious questions, and holding space to unearth, remember, and connect.

 Coaching is not advice-giving or therapy.
 Though it can support individual and collective healing, coaching is not the same as therapy, and would not be suitable for you if you're looking to access therapeutic services or counselling.